hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 1. Handle `TssMessage` system transactions
     - handled in consensus order
+    - Verify the signature on the `TssMessageTransaction` is valid.
-    - insert into the TSS data map if it is legal to do so
+    - insert into the `TssMessageMap` if it is legal to do so
-        - don’t insert multiple messages for the same node
+        - don’t insert multiple messages for the same share
         - don’t insert any messages if voting window has closed
     - if inserted into the TSS data map, ensure that the message is forwarded to the TSS Message Validator
     - if it is a self TSS message, forward the message to the TSS Message creator.
 2. Handle `TssVote` system transactions
     - handled in consensus order
-    - insert into TSS data map if it is legal to do so
-        - don’t insert multiple votes for the same node
-        - don’t insert once voting is closed
-    - after insertion, re-tally votes and decide if voting is now closed
+    - Verify the signature on the `TssVoteTransaction` is valid.
+    - Count the number of yes votes for the candidate roster, if the threshold is met, do nothing.
+    - If the threshold is not met:
+      - If there already exists a vote from the node in the state, do nothing.
+      - Otherwise,add the vote to the `TssVoteMap` and forward the vote to the TSS Message Validator.
+    - If the total of yes votes is equal to the threshold, notify the TSS Message Validator that voting is closed.
+    - If the number of `TssVoteTransactions` in the `TssVoteMap` is equal to the number of shares in the candidate roster, notify the TSS Message Validator that voting is closed.
-    - if voting is closed as the result of a new vote,
+    - When voting is closed as the result of a new vote,
-        - if the “no” votes win, then the candidate roster will never be adopted
         - if the “yes” votes win, the candidate roster is now officially confirmed, and will be adopted at the next upgrade boundary
+        - If there are not a threshold number of yes votes, the candidate roster will never be adopted.
 3. When a new candidate roster is set.
     - inform the TSS message creator that there is a new candidate roster
     - inform the TSS message validator that there is a new candidate roster